adrianAnyansi/ds1-Auto-ItemTracker/Readme.md

 Q: The tracker picked the wrong player.
 A: By default the tracker picks the last save slot at first.
 Once one of the characters is updated, then it will pick the character being played.

-Q: Is there a manual mode?
+Q: I bought an item but the tracker didn't update.
-A: There isn't at the moment, it will be added on request.
+A: Apparently save files aren't updated until you exit a shop?
+Once you leave the shop the tracker will update.

 Q: Can I customize the displayed items?
-A: Will be added on request.
+A: Will be added on request(soon?).
 I need to create a system for adding/removing items.

 Q: So where can I request these things?
 Or report bugs?
 A: Either by email tobe.anyansi@gmail.com OR make an issue at the github page.
 Thanks!